 Recognition of academic achievements from abroad

-The following information is intended to serve as an orientation for students of the Department of Maritime Studies and Maritime Sciences who are planning a study stay abroad and want to take examinations there.
+The following information is intended to serve as an orientation for students of the Faculty of Maritime Sciences who are planning a study stay abroad and want to take examinations there.
 The selection of the foreign partner university and courses is also important for their later recognition.
 In the interest of all parties involved, questions of doubt should be clarified as early as possible in order to avoid problems later on.

 In addition to the general advice of the International Office, the following applies: